Digital Poetry — Make Words Zoom and Fly Across the Room!

 PowerPoint, Animoto, and Keynote will allow your students to make words and images dance across a screen, but nothing beats Prezi.
 Think of Prezi ("The Zooming Presentation Editor") as PowerPoint on steroids.
 In seven easy steps, Prezi can be used to get kids passionate about poetry — passionate enough to practice their verse as if they were rock stars performing for their fans.
 Check out Anna rehearsing "Hope and Faith in Japan" and Jonathan and Jacob rehearsing "Firebird" for local poetry slams:

-The YouTube generation loves a good video how-to.
+Step 2: The YouTube generation loves a good video how-to.
 Show your students a Prezi tutorial.
 Every few minutes, in between students' "oohs" and "aahs," stop the video so they may paraphrase the steps.
-(Take a quick look at the tutorial below.
+(Take a quick look at the Prezi tutorial video posted by Prezi.
 It is simple and entertaining.)

 Step 3: You've got them hooked.
 Allow poetry teams to brainstorm topics and begin drafting.
 Or allow students to use Prezi to bring their favorite poem to life.
 Take a look at Natalie and Ella's digital version of a Georgia Heard poem.
 (Click the video's Play button.
 The Fullscreen and Autoplay features will appear when you roll the cursor over the word "More" on the bottom, right-hand corner of the video.)